 And after words that express bhāva (state) in the sense of (the pratyaya) -tum.

 Rule 2.3.13 is straightforward.
 Rule 2.3.15 refers to usages like the one below:

 [When not otherwise expressed,] the third [vibhakti is used] in the sense of kartṛ or karaṇa.

 सहयुक्ते ऽप्रधाने। २.३.१९

 sahayukte 'pradhāne (2.3.19)

-[When not otherwise expressed, the third `vibhakti is used] with the word saha in the sense of a secondary [idea].
+[When not otherwise expressed, the third vibhakti is used] with the word saha in the sense of a secondary [idea].

 Rule 2.3.18 has the same behavior as karmaṇi dvitīyā above.
 If the verb is in kartari prayoga (gacchati), it may express the karaṇa:

 And if the verb is in karmaṇi prayoga (gamyate), it may express the kartṛ: